mansurmadaki111-rgb/Princess-Smart-Light/README.md

 Made With Love:

-“This project is dedicated to my Princess❤️(HAFSAT) — because love shines brightest when you make things together.”
+“This project is dedicated to my Love ❤️ — because love shines brightest when you make things together.”

-— By Mansur Isah (SmartSense)
+— By Mansur Isah (SmartSense